Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

     A master product is a superordinate (parent) entity that has subordinate (child) entities, that is, the product variants.
 A master product is an abstract entity that represents an object; the product variants, on the other hand, are the actual products, in all its variants, that are on sale.
 For example, the master product "T-shirt" can have different product variants, for instance a red T-shirt in M size and blue T-shirt in L size.

 - Product bundle
     A bundle is a set of products that are sold together.
 However, these are individual products that are managed independently in the *Warehouse* module.
-Bundle stock depends on the stock of the individual products included in the bundle.
+The bundle stock depends, therefore, on the stock of the individual products included in the bundle.
 If one of the products is not in stock any more, the bundle cannot be sold.

 #### Prerequisites